cbaltzer/NativeUI/Docs/iOS_Scripting.md

 >Hides any native UI and resumes the Unity Player.
 If the view controller is animated in, it will be animated out appropriately.

+### sendMessageToListener( string listener, string method, string message )

+>Passes a message to an Objective-C object which has registered as a listener with the NativeUIManager.